Jamieson Health Center Newsletter

 Dear friends and patients,

 Iím concerned.
 Iím concerned that some of you are still drinking soda every day.
-Iím concerned that some of you are still indulging in too many sweets.
-Sugar is a deadly poison and some of you still do not take this seriously.
+Iím concerned that some of you are indulging in too many sweets.
+Sugar is a deadly poison and some of you are still not taking this seriously.

 Granted, drinking that daily soda or eating that daily candy doesnít cause an immediate or acute illness.
 On the contrary, it may make you emotionally feel so much better.
 However, what you are ignoring is the chronic damage to your entire system.